ar-/gdroidclient/README.md

 * star ratings of apps (up to 5 stars) - machine generated metrics
 * shows the star upstream star ratings (github, gitlab, sourceforge)
-* implements more metrics bases on open source data (like average release cycle time) to generate a star-rating
+* implements more metrics based on open source data (like average release cycle time) to generate a star-ratings
 * let the users choose which metrics are important to them, so there is no 'best app' in the repo - there is only a 'best app' from the point of view of the current user
 * shows 'similar apps' and 'apps of the same category' when watching an app
 * shows 'apps of the same author' when watching an app